pineboat/pineboat.github.io/content/post/shatter-imposter-syndrome-peace-with-refactor.md

 ## 4. Complex and Lengthy Functions

+The previous section is relevant here.
 Duplicate code is one of the reasons some functions are large.
+But that may not be the only reason.

 It's natural for people coming linear programming languages such as C to write lengthier functions.
 Should I just talk for myself here?
 Because I do not know for sure if people from C universe write lengthier functions.
-I just happen to have seen .c files with larger functions, but I could have been just one person.
+I just happen to have seen .c files with larger functions.
+It could have been just one person.
 Lest I digress, there are different takes by different people on what should be the length of a function.

 I'm on the side of small functions.
 Based on my experience, I see smaller functions make more readable code.
 Some would argue jumping between smaller functions would hinder readability.
 That's why a good name for function is necessary.